 During my absence I posted a couple new episodes of Bothsides TV recently.
 I’ll try to get write-ups shortly but for now here is an overview of my interview with Nanea Reeves – President and COO of textPlus.
 I could have listened to her for hours as many of her lessons were ones I hadn’t heard before such as how she used online gaming when she was younger as a way of both teaching herself tech as well as learning to lead remote teams.

 Just so you know I work directly with Nanea and her arrival last year at TextPlus as President & COO has been transformational for the company.
 I’m sure I would speak for the entire board and management team in asserting this.
 I’ll try to do a future blog post on some of my insights in watching Nanea enter the role and how the founders enabled her success.
-It has been awesome to watch what most would have thought impossible.

 There’s an old joke in software development, “How much time does it take to design software?”
 Answer: As long as you have scheduled for the design phase.